Wilfred/difftastic/README.md

 Update `build.rs` and `tree_sitter_parser.rs` to include the definitions for the new parser.

-## Dogfooding
+## Git Usage

-Once you've compiled `difftastic` and it's on `$PATH`, you can try dogfooding.

-To see the changes to the current git repo in difftastic, you can add the following to your `.gitconfig` and run `git difftool`.
+Once you've compiled `difftastic` and it's on `$PATH`, you can use it with git commands.
+To see the changes to the current git repo in difftastic, add the following to your `.gitconfig` and run `git difftool`.

 ```
 [diff]